Roby36/CS99/README.md

 ## Obstacle Marker Module
+To optimize the markdown documentation for readability in environments where LaTeX cannot be rendered directly, such as GitHub, you can reformat the equations and related text to be more readable as plain text or prepared for conversion to images.
+Here is your document modified accordingly:

 ### Overview
 This module encapsulates complex analysis techniques to effectively manage homotopy classes in environments with obstacles.
 It utilizes a polynomial obstacle marker function, residues, and path integral calculations to uniquely identify paths based on their interaction with obstacles.